Massachusetts Map - Elevation Tints Map

 The Berkshires really are mountains, the Connecticut River Valley is punctuated

 by sharp ridges, and Wachusett Mountain stands high above the low hills of Central

 Massachusetts.
 Eastern Massachusetts is rock-ribbed New England with

 innumerable post-glacial deposits, drowned valleys, and moraines isolated by

 rising seas.
-The general picture comes into stark relief in this map.
+The general picture comes into beautiful detail on this map.